Trials (musician): Making music

-A short time after during the recording of the "Golden Era Mixtape" (a label the pair were signed to individually at the time) Trials began working on demos with his long time associate Briggs that would eventually become the foundations of A.B.
+In the early 2000s, Trials met rapper Briggs at a Funkoars gig at the Corner Hotel in Melbourne.
+During the recording of the Golden Era Mixtape (2011-2013), a label the pair were signed to individually at the time, Trials began working on demos with his Briggs that would eventually become the foundations of A.B.
+Original in 2016.
+Briggs moved into Trials' house and they went on to form acclaimed hip-hop group A.B.
 Original.
+A.B Original received an APRA Award in 2018 for Songwriter of the Year.